Ticks And Lyme Disease: 3 Factors Determine Risk Of Infection

 Berndt had experience with ticks growing up in Pennsylvania, and he knew Lyme was a local threat.
 But he was unsure whether this particular tick posed a significant risk.

-Berndt's situation isn't unique, says Thomas Mather, a professor of public health entomology at Rhode Island University and the director of Tick Encounter, a free service that connects tick-bite victims with tick experts.
+Berndt's situation isn't unique, says Thomas Mather, a professor of public health entomology at University of Rhode Island and the director of Tick Encounter, a free service that connects tick-bite victims with tick experts.
 Mather estimates that ticks bite millions of Americans each year, but only 30,000 cases of Lyme disease are reported to the Centers for Disease Control and Prevention annually.

 How do you know if your particular bite represents a high-risk case?

-Note: An earlier version of this story said incorrectly that Thomas Mather is a professor at Rhode Island University.
-He is on the faculty of the University of Rhode Island.